New Frontiers in FinTech

 Then came oil, and states like Texas, Oklahoma and again, California became the new frontiers for claiming your stake in the new “black gold” economy of the early 20th century.
 Smart, hardworking and lucky (often a big factor) prospectors toiled for years in what must have looked like barren wastelands to them.
 Again, only a relative few of these “wildcatters” went on to become the successful oil barons that eventually shaped todays oil industry.

 Today, generations are waking up to the realization that we are living in an era of even greater potential for humankind.
-Artificial Intelligence, Massive Data Sets, Powerful Computing Resources and a host of other advances are providing the framework necessary to allow the Information Age to finally deliver on its promise for a significantly better world.
+Artificial Intelligence, Massive Data Sets, Powerful Computing Resources and a host of other #technology advances are providing the framework necessary to allow the Information Age to finally deliver on its promise for a significantly better world.

 In the process they are providing a world of opportunities for those “wildcatters” of the 21st century; we call them names like Entrepreneurs, Founders, Innovators and Technology Startups.